sinaxs/cppFormatter/README.md

 ```
 ## Usage

-In your c code add this:
+At the top of your c code just add this:

 ```c
 #include <cppFormatter/cppFormatter.h>